You have so many choices for free writing software

 3. MS Notepad and Mac TextEdit

-These two writing software programs are already under your noses because they are installed by default on Windows and Apple computers.
+These two writing software programs are already under your noses.
+They are installed by default on Windows and Apple computers.

 They are both ideal little apps for writing blogs or short articles.